Hi-PACE/hipace/docs/source/run/parameters.rst

     If ``rho`` is explicitly mentioned as ``field_data``, it is deposited by the plasma to be available as a diagnostic.
 Similarly if ``rho_<plasma name>`` is explicitly mentioned, the charge density of that plasma species will be separately available as a diagnostic.
-    When a laser pulse is used, the laser complex envelope ``laserEnvelope`` is available.
+    When a laser pulse is used, the laser complex envelope ``laserEnvelope`` is available in the ``laser`` base geometry.
     The plasma proper density (n/gamma) is then also accessible via ``chi``.
+    A field can be removed from the list, for example, after it has been included through ``all``, by adding ``remove_<field name>`` after it has been added.
+If a field is added and removed multiple times, the last occurrence takes precedence.

 * ``<diag name> or diagnostic.patch_lo`` (3 `float`) optional (default `-infinity -infinity -infinity`) Lower limit for the diagnostic grid.